 Involuntary Conversion, Gobbledygook, and Mimicked Algorithms

-On the occasion of transmediale’s thirtieth anniversary, Florian Wüst selected Jeanne Finley's work Involuntary Conversion (1991) to be explored in the project Activating the Archive, a curatorial endeavor by him and Kristoffer Gansing.
+On the occasion of transmediale’s thirtieth anniversary, Florian Wüst selected Jeanne Finley's work Involuntary Conversion (1991) to be explored in the Technology Languages of the Past, Present, and Future event, a curatorial endeavor by him, Daphne Dragona, and Kristoffer Gansing that aimed at activating and commenting on artifacts found in the festival's archive.
 Via linguistic analysis and a look at the history of political gobbledygook, in this essay the artist, filmmaker, and curator Caspar Stracke dissects the “Doublespeak” employed in Finley’s work—an overlay of text, image, and spoken word made possible by recent technological developments at the time.
-Involuntary Conversion may be a prime example of early 90s video art techniques, but at Stracke convincingly argues, her attention to language’s capacity to obscure is no less important in this century.
+Involuntary Conversion may be a prime example of early 90s video art techniques, but as Stracke incisively demonstrates, her attention to language’s capacity to obscure is no less important in this century.

 Involuntary Conversion premiered at Los Angeles’ Freewave Festival in 1991 and was subsequently presented, among many other venues, at transmediale (then called VideoFest) in 1992 and the Whitney Biennial in 1993.
 Involuntary Conversion is an ironic and profoundly disturbing commentary on the strategic language of deception used by governments, particularly in the US.
 Despite being produced over 25 years ago, this video still speaks to today’s politics, offering some sharp insights on government manipulation and misinformation that obviously still prevail.